xamvvm/xamvvm/README.md

 # DLToolkit.PageFactory *(alpha)*

-###Simple MVVM (Model, ViewModel, View) Framework for .Net - Xamarin.Forms compatibile
+###Simple MVVM (Model, ViewModel, View) Framework for .Net - Xamarin.Forms compatible
 *Currently only implemented Factory is* ***Xamarin.Forms*** *PageFactory*

 The main reason for creation of PageFactory was that I needed very simple to use library which would free me from implementing the same things for any Xamarin.Forms project I created all over again.
 Those things were eg. Page Caching, ViewModel oriented Navigation, INotifyPropertyChanged implementation, ViewModel and Page messaging, etc. I also wanted my ViewModels to be as clean as possible (dependency free).